-Staff Comment: The subject detailed site plan has the special purpose of considering limited design features.
-A second detailed site plan for infrastructure will be considered at a December 16, 2010 and plans for the project indicate that the project is contemplated to be constructed in a single, not multiple stage.
+Comment: The subject detailed site plan has the special-purpose of considering limited design features.
+A second detailed site plan for infrastructure will be considered by the Planning Board on January 13, 2011, and plans for the project indicate that the project is contemplated to be constructed in a single stage, not multiple stages.
 Therefore, this finding is not relevant to the subject project.